kedro-org/kedro-viz/STYLE_GUIDE.md

 ### Theme colours

 Kedro-Viz has both light and dark themes, and every component must be styled appropriately for each theme.
 The themes are set using the same theme classes that Kedro-UI uses - `kui-theme--light` and `kui-theme--dark` - applied on the top-level container element.
-In order to simplify code and avoid increasing CSS specificity, we use CSS Custom Properties to handle theme colours, and we recommend that you use these where possible.
+To simplify code and avoid increasing CSS specificity, we use CSS Custom Properties to handle theme colours.
+We recommend that you use these too where possible.

 Avoid:
 ```scss